ytzhong/RVweights/readme.md

 1. bimfile: contains the SNP location (hg19), reference allele, and alternative allele
 2. R2: contains Rsq based on elastic net models cross-validated with lambda.1se and lambda.min and their corresponding number of cis-eQTLs
 3. wgt.matrix: contains weights trained by elastic net regession cross-validated with lambda.1se and lambda.min

+For Joint_full_weights files, we further indicate whether a included SNP is a RV and how many RVs are selected in the final model in R2 (nRV_min) and wgt.matrix (rare_ind), respectively

 Further details of the model are described in: